-The office does not accept food deliveries such as Door Dash, Uber Eats, etc. at any time of day (including before, during, or after school).
+The office does not accept food deliveries such as Door Dash, Uber Eats, etc. at any time of day (including before, during, and after school).
 This also includes deliveries made to the parking lot, through the fence or any other areas of the campus.
+If your student does not have lunch for the day, you may order hot lunch in your FACTS Family Portal or from the RAA app.